True to the Faith of Jesus Christ! Faithful Meriam's Test

-Twenty-seven-year-old Meriam Yehya Ibrahim refused to recant her faith of Christianity and was convicted by a Khartoum court in Sudan of apostasy against Islam!
+Twenty-seven-year-old Meriam Yehya Ibrahim refused to recant her Christian faith; so, a Khartoum court in Sudan convicted her of apostasy against Islam!

-What's more, she was a mother of an 18-month-old, who was in prison with her; she is married to a Christian man, which is considered illegitimate; and she was pregnant to deliver her second child!
+What's more, she was a mother of an 18-month-old, who was in prison with her; She's married to a Christian man, which is considered illegitimate; and she was pregnant to deliver her second child!

 The court ordered Meriam beaten with 100 lashes and hanged until death after she delivers her child.
 The judge gave her three days to renounce her faith in Jesus Christ and she refused.

-All of this started because a family member of the Islamic faith reported that Meriam was not abiding the custom, Sudan’s Islamic Shari’a law, of a woman taking the faith of her father, Islam.
+All of this started because one of her family members of the Islamic faith reported that Meriam was not abiding by the custom, Sudan’s Islamic Shari’a law, of a woman taking the faith of her father, Islam.

-Meriam was raped of her faith and did not give up, but the court did not relent either.
-Just as violent and power influenced is physical rape, religious rape is the product to usurp the power over faith and establish dominance; in this case, over a Christian woman.
+Meriam, raped of her faith, did not give up, though the court did not relent either.
+Just as violent and power-influenced is physical rape, religious rape is the product to usurp the power over faith and establish dominance; in this case, over a Christian woman.

 Can We Relate

 Meriam had the fate to give up her dear husband of at least three years and leave her children in death just for refusing to say that she will deny the Christ.
-She refuses to submit to the molestations of her family who bullied her prior to delivering her over to the court to be judged unjustly.
+She refuses to submit to the molestations of her family who bullied her prior to delivering her over to the court for judgment unjustly.

-She was willing to take the lash as did her Savior.
-She was sentenced to death as was He.
+She willingly took the lash as did her Savior.
+She received the sentence of death as was He.
 Is there hope in the resurrection for her?
 Is there life after death?

 The Question for all people of faith is not whether or not it is fair for Meriam to endure such a trial, but if in the same situation, how would they endure?